nelhage/blog.nelhage.com/content/draft/2017-01-08-utilization.markdown

 How should we instrument this?
-How can we monitor how it is performing, understand why it's getting slow if it ever does get too slow, and make an informed decision about how many such processes we need to run in order to comfortably our load?
+How can we monitor how it is performing, understand why it's getting slow if it ever does get too slow, and make an informed capacity planning decisions about how many workers to run?

 We're making several network calls (to our queue and to our database) and doing some local computation (`compute_route`).
 A good first